 What Would Streaming Mode Entail?

-If you are unfamiliar with the concept, the way that I envision streaming mode would omit certain tracks or sound effects in a video game, possibly substituting them with alternatives that are streamer safe.
-This would allow the streamer to be able to create content with your games with no risk to themselves.
+If you are unfamiliar with the concept, the way that I envision streaming mode would omit certain tracks or sound effects in a video game, possibly substituting them with alternatives that are A streamer is somebody who engages in the activity of live streaming. safe.
+This would allow the A streamer is somebody who engages in the activity of live streaming. to be able to create content with your games with no risk to themselves.

-To the streamer who is just trying to put on a good show, this peace of mind is invaluable, especially given the recent fears of DMCA and the possibility of jail time weighing on their minds.
+To the A streamer is somebody who engages in the activity of live streaming. who is just trying to put on a good show, this peace of mind is invaluable, especially given the recent fears of DMCA and the possibility of jail time weighing on their minds.

 If such a feature was standardized across the game development industry, it would make the lives of a fairly large subset of game streamers much easier, and safer.